Te Ahiwaru Cirikidaveta

-Te Ahiwaru Cirikidaveta is a New Zealand rugby union player who plays for the Tasman Mako in the Bunnings NPC competition and the Fijian Drua in Super Rugby.
-His position of choice is Lock.
+Te Ahiwaru Cirikidaveta (born 12 April 1998) is a New Zealand born, Fijian rugby union player.
+He can play in the Lock, Flanker and Number 8 positions.

 Early career

 Te Ahiwaru was born in the small East Coast town of Te Araroa in April 1998.
 His mother solely raised him.
 His father, who he didn’t meet until 2022, was born in Fiji.

 Te Ahiwaru was educated in a total immersion school in Te Araroa up until year 11, 2013.
 He then moved to Hicks Bay High School to finish off his last two years of College.